itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.17.1 =
+= 2.18.0 =
-* This release fixes performance issues with large traffic data sets, an issue related to showing earnings and another issue related to cleaning up on deletion.
+* This release enhances the precision with which referral values are stored.